BİLET Stage 2 (Proficiency Exam)

 - A multiple choice question that asks for the main idea of the text.

 - A multiple choice inference question that asks for information alluded to in the text.

-- You are expected to write a 400 word essay in this part of the exam.
+- You are expected to write a 350-word (approximately) essay in this part of the exam.

 - Read the given topic well and make sure you understand what is exactly expected of you.
 Your ideas on the cause or effect, advantages or disadvantages, pros or cons of an issue may be asked.
 If you are asked to give the causes of a topic and you write the effects of it instead, your essay will not be marked as it does not answer the question.

 - Spare some time to think and plan on what you would like to write about before you start writing.
 It is important to plan what you are going to write.
 If you start writing without planning, you may likely digress or may find it hard to support your ideas.
 You may end up wasting more time if you start without planning or outlining your essay.

 - You will be given 3-4 prompts that you may wish to use while you are writing your essay.
 Read these prompts very well and think about how you can relate these to the topic and how you could support them with examples and explanations.

 - You do not have to use the given prompts.
 You may write by using your own ideas about the given topic.